10 awesome innovations changing the future of fashion

-But enough of the depressing stats: As consumers are becoming increasingly aware and clothing manufacturers are stepping up to more environmental accountability, technology is taking off -- and there has been huge advances.
+But enough of the depressing facts: As consumers are becoming increasingly aware and clothing manufacturers are stepping up to more environmental accountability, technology is taking off -- and there have been huge advances.

 1. Fabric Out of Milk, Tea, and Coffee Beans!YouTube/Video screen capture

 Milk, tea and coffee tend to stick together...but not like this.
 As the high-tech sector is taking off in making fashion more sustainable, other, more-humble, technologies are just as innovative -- and really, really cool.
 Case in point: Food products being turned into wearable commodities.